rust-lang/rfcs/text/0000-derive-bound-control.md

 readers of code to easily see when a bunch of simple delegating `impl`s are defined instead of reading such boilerplate as manual `impl`s.

-Unfortunately, there are many cases where deriving fails to produce the code indented by manual implementations.
-Either the `impl`s produced are too restrictive by imposing bounds that shouldn't be there, which is solved by `#[no_bound(..)]`, or not enough bounds are imposed.
+Unfortunately, there are many cases where deriving fails to produce the code intended by manual implementations.
+Either the `impl`s produced are too restrictive by imposing bounds that shouldn't be there, which is solved by `#[derive_no_bound(..)]`, or not enough bounds are imposed.
 When the latter is the case, deriving may fail entirely.
-This is solved by `#[field_bound(..)]`.
+This is solved by `#[derive_field_bound(..)]`.

 The crate `serde` provides the attribute `#[serde(bound = "T: MyTrait")]`.
 This can be used solve the same issues as in this RFC.
 This RFC proposes a